Development of container terminals: From container yards to fully automated vertical container high-bay warehouses – Image: Xpert.Digital

 Digital nervous systems: the container terminal of the future between high-tech and efficiency

-The engines of change – automation, robotics and digitization
+The drivers of change – automation, robotics and digitalization

 The automated terminal: from partial to fully automation